serkanyersen/ifvisible.js/README.md

 ifvisible.js
 ------------

-Crosbrowser way to check if user is looking at the page or interacting with it.
+Crosbrowser & lightweight way to check if user is looking at the page or interacting with it.

 Here are few examples: